CodyNicholson/Backend_Development_Notes/Software_Development_Process/Agile_Software_Development_Process/extremeProgramming.md

+#Extreme Programming

 Extreme Programming (XP) is a lightweight, humanistic, discipline of software development

-Lightweight - Does not over burden the developers with an invasive process
+- Lightweight - Does not over burden the developers with an invasive process

-Humanistic - Developers and Customers are at the center of the process
+- Humanistic - Developers and Customers are at the center of the process

-Discipline - It includes practices that we need to follow
+- Discipline - It includes practices that we need to follow

-Software Development - All of these procedures and processes are done to develop software
+- Software Development - All of these procedures and processes are done to develop software

+***

-Developing is like driving:
+###Developing is like driving

 We need to focus on steering and not pointing in one direction